MicrosoftDocs/cpp-docs.it-it/docs/standard-library/fpos-class.md

 ### <a name="parameters"></a>Parametri

-`right` L'indicatore di posizione del file con cui confrontare.
+*a destra* l'indicatore di posizione del file con cui confrontare.

 ### <a name="return-value"></a>Valore restituito